 Choose from breakout sessions that enhance your knowledge and your students' learning environment.
 Enjoy sampling repertoire in high school and middle school reading sessions, including recently added titles to the required lists and honors choir repertoire.
-Connect with new friends and catch up with old friends as you explore Port Huron!
+Connect with new friends and catch up with old friends!

 Dr. Amanda Quist